Optimal Option Portfolios for Skew-Elliptical t Returns: The Model

-We now aim to write the expectation and variance of the change in value of the portfolio in terms of the shares vector $\x$, so we can use it as the objective of our variance and value at risk optimization.
+We now aim to write the expectation and variance of the portfolio gain in terms of the shares vector $\x$, so we can use it as the objective of our variance and value at risk optimization.
 After some algebra, we recover:

 where

 and the intermediate variables are: